Inpatient Care for Adolescents

-- Intake screening and assessment – This comprehensive intake screening and assessment process is done upon admission to determine the adolescent’s exact needs which will then be used to craft a comprehensive treatment program.
-Along with the assessment, a complete psychiatric and physical history will be obtained from the patient’s family or another reliable source.
-Having this information is extremely helpful in understanding the past and current psychiatric needs of the adolescent, which allows our staff to provide more effective treatment.
+- It all begins with an assessment.
+A comprehensive intake assessment is done upon admission to help to craft an individualized treatment program for the patient.
+Along with the assessment, a complete psychiatric and physical analysis is extremely helpful in understanding the past and current psychiatric needs of the adolescent.
+This key step allows our staff to provide more effective treatment.

-- Evaluation – An initial evaluation of the medication needs will be addressed after the assessment.
-Often in cases of acute psychiatric crisis, medication stabilization is the first step toward alleviating the individual’s psychiatric emergency.
+- We evaluate the role that medication may play.
+In many cases of acute psychiatric crisis, medication stabilization is the first step toward alleviating the individual’s psychiatric emergency.

-- Person-centered Approach to Treatment – This form of therapy reflects an individual’s unique preferences, values, and needs that are identified and agreed upon in partnership with the treatment team.
-In person-centered care, people are treated as individuals and receive appropriate and timely care that meets their needs and concentrates on the individual’s strengths.
+- Treatment is person-centered.
+It's tailored to the unique preferences of the individual, namely the values and needs that are identified and agreed upon in partnership with the treatment team.
+In person-centered care, our patients receive appropriate, timely care that not only meets their needs but emphasizes their particular strengths.

-- Group therapy – Structured therapeutic recreation groups are a vital part of the psychiatric treatment programming.
-Often through the process of therapy, patients gain a deeper insight into their individual issues and learn new and more appropriate coping skills for their mental health condition.
+- Group therapy is a vital component.
+Structured therapeutic groups are a key part of the psychiatric treatment programming.
+Many times through the process of therapy, patients gain a deeper insight into their individual issues and learn new, and more appropriate, coping skills for their mental health condition.

-- Family involvement or collaboration – Comprehensive care includes the individual’s family or guardian involvement and educates about the benefits of the treatment process.
+- Family involvement is an important for success.
+Comprehensive care includes involvement from the individual’s family or guardian to help provide education about the benefits of the treatment process.

-- Aftercare and discharge planning – Aftercare planning includes medication management education, community resource information, relapse prevention education and appropriate discharge referrals in order to ensure that the teen will continue on their path of wellness after they leave our program.
+- Planning for aftercare and discharge.
+Aftercare planning includes medication management education, community resource information, relapse prevention education and appropriate discharge referrals so your teen will have the tools needed to continue the path of wellness after leaving our program.